adarshdhakar/ChitChat/docs/Future_Improvements.md

 ## Core Features Enhancements

+- **Fetching chats from from previous Rooms**
+  - *Description*: Implement chat saving which has been implented in the backend but the current frontend does not support it.

 - **End-to-End Encryption**
   - *Description*: Implement end-to-end encryption to ensure that messages are only readable by the sender and the recipient.
   - *Benefits*: Enhances privacy and security for users.